 Since its earliest stages, Calvin has embodied the multidisciplinary approach of the liberal arts.
 In 1876, Calvin College and Seminary began as one institution—De Theologische School—offering literary and theological training.
 The curriculum eventually broadened to provide training for teachers as well as pre-professional courses.
-Later, the school became known officially as the John Calvin Junior College, a separate entity from Calvin Theological Seminary.
+Later, the school became known as the John Calvin Junior College, a separate entity from Calvin Theological Seminary.
 In time, the institution became a four-year college.
-In 1931, the school was renamed Calvin College, the name it is known by around the world today.
+In 1931, the school was renamed Calvin College and most recently renamed as Calvin University in 2019.
+As the school has expanded, so has our ability to reach more hearts and minds around the world, as new students join us in our mission.

 Calvin is proud to offer 100+ majors and programs, including graduate-level offerings in accounting, education, and speech pathology and audiology.
-Calvin students engage in intensive internships, community-based service learning, and significant research that results in publishing and presenting alongside world-class faculty.
-And the college’s 400-acre campus, located in the vibrant city of Grand Rapids, Michigan, serves as a launching pad for students who, in any given year, participate in 40 faculty-led off-campus programs on six different continents.
+Calvin students engage in intensive internships, community based service-learning, and significant research that results in publishing and presenting alongside world-class faculty.
+The university’s campus in Grand Rapids serves as a launching pad for students, who also have the opportunity to participate in off-campus semesters, interim opportunities, and internships on six continents.

-More than 3,800 undergraduate students are enrolled at Calvin, hailing from 45 U.S. states and 65 countries around the globe.
-The student-to-faculty ratio is 13:1, and the average class size is 23.
+Our students are curious, Christ-seeking problem solvers in every field of study.
+More than 3,700 undergraduate students are enrolled at Calvin, hailing from 45 U.S. states and 65 countries around the globe.
 More than 99-percent of graduates are employed or are in graduate school within nine months of graduation.

 Calvin competes in NCAA Division III and is part of the MIAA, the nation's oldest collegiate athletic conference.
 Men's sports include baseball, basketball, cross country, golf, hockey, lacrosse, soccer, swimming and diving, tennis, and track and field.
 Women's sports include basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.
 Additionally, students participate in 60 intramural, club sport, and group fitness options.